-Lady Gaga is, as we know the ultimate ally, and once urged fans to asks people what pronouns they use, in an impassioned speech about LGBT+ equality.
+Lady Gaga is, as we know the ultimate ally, and once urged fans to asks people what pronouns they use in an impassioned speech about LGBT+ equality.

-The long-time supporter of LGBT+ rights made the comments in a speech at a concert in New York City back in 2019; it’s an amazing, important message that has stood the test of time, and it’s well worth remembering.
+The long-time supporter of LGBT+ rights made the comments in a fired-up and articulate speech at a concert in New York City back in 2019; it’s an amazing, important message that has stood the test of time, and it’s well worth remembering.

 Lady Gaga: Ask people what pronouns they use